Jordan Cooper Death: Man arrested in woman's murder

 CLAY COUNTY, Fla. - A man has been arrested in the death investigation of Jordan Cooper, the Clay County Sheriff's said.

-In a press conference Friday at the Sheriff's Office, deputies released more developments in Cooper's murder, including the timeline of events that led to her death.
+In a press conference Friday at the Sheriff's Office, deputies released more developments in the murder of the 25-year-old woman, including the timeline of events that led to her death.

-Authorities said a man named Joe Arthur Turner, 27, has been arrested in the murder investigation.
+Authorities said a man named Joe Arthur Turner, 27, was arrested in the murder investigation.
 Turner has been in custody since Dec.
-29, deputies added.
+29, deputies said.

 SEE ALSO: Jordan Cooper's family 'consumed with grief' after her body found